kickinz1/docker/docs/sources/project/work-issue.md

         To https://github.com/moxiegirl/docker.git
          * [new branch]      11038-fix-rhel-link -> 11038-fix-rhel-link
         Branch 11038-fix-rhel-link set up to track remote branch 11038-fix-rhel-link from origin.

+    The first time you push a change, you must specify the branch.
+Later, you can just do this:

+    	git push origin

 ## Review your branch on GitHub

 After you push a new branch, you should verify it on GitHub: